yzyzsun/CP-next/theories/README.md

 This directory contains the Coq formalization of our compilation scheme.
 The core of the formalization is an elaboration semantics from λ<sub>i</sub><sup>+</sup> to λ<sub>r</sub>.
-We mechanically prove the type safety of the elaboration.
+We mechanically prove the type safety of the elaboration, among other theorems.

 ## How to Build?